brazil-data-cube/compendium-harmonization/README.md

 <!-- ToDo: Update the documentation link -->

-To learn more about the materials, scripts, computing environments, and data, of this RC, please refer to the official documentation:[link to official documentation here](#)
+To learn more about the materials, scripts, computing environments, and data, of this RC, please refer to the official documentation: [link to official documentation here](#)

-### Licenses
+#### Licenses

 **Code :** [MIT](LICENSE);